gitlabhq/gitlabhq/doc/user/project/pages/introduction.md

-You can provide your own 403 and 404 error pages by creating the `403.html` and `404.html` files respectively in the root directory of the `public/` directory that will be included in the artifacts.
+You can provide your own 403 and 404 error pages by creating the `403.html` and `404.html` files respectively in the root directory of the `public/` directory that are included in the artifacts.
 Usually this is the root directory of your project, but that may differ depending on your static generator configuration.

 If the case of `404.html`, there are different scenarios.
 For example:

-- If you use project Pages (served under `/projectname/`) and try to access `/projectname/non/existing_file`, GitLab Pages will try to serve first `/projectname/404.html`, and then `/404.html`.
+- If you use project Pages (served under `/projectname/`) and try to access `/projectname/non/existing_file`, GitLab Pages tries to serve first `/projectname/404.html`, and then `/404.html`.
-- If you use user/group Pages (served under `/`) and try to access `/non/existing_file` GitLab Pages will try to serve `/404.html`.
+- If you use user/group Pages (served under `/`) and try to access `/non/existing_file` GitLab Pages tries to serve `/404.html`.
-- If you use a custom domain and try to access `/non/existing_file`, GitLab Pages will try to serve only `/404.html`.
+- If you use a custom domain and try to access `/non/existing_file`, GitLab Pages tries to serve only `/404.html`.

 ## Redirects in GitLab Pages